 Most people experience more energy, less discomfort, more flexibility, and an overall feeling of enhanced well-being.
 Occasionally, you may be slightly sore or tired as your body adapts to the changes occurring.
 The Chiropractor will monitor your progress very closely to ensure maximal comfort during this time of change.

 In some patients with long-term chronic conditions, realigning the spine may also cause the muscles around the spine to be sore afterwards.
 This is only temporary, until the weakened muscles are strengthened.
 This is comparable to the discomfort felt after a good work out at the gym.

 Absolutely.
 The nervous system controls the tension of your muscles so it is important to get this functioning at it’s best.
 Most people find that once they get adjusted their muscles begin to relax naturally as their spine and nerves begin to function normally again.
-Chiropractic uses various techniques that affect both the spine and musculature, and can refer to a massage therapists, and physiotherapists when required.
+Chiropractic uses various techniques that affect both the spine and musculature, and may refer you to a massage therapist and/or physiotherapist where required.

 No, you do not require a doctor’s referral to see any of our therapists.
 However, some insurance companies may require a doctor’s referral for reimbursement.
 Please check with your insurance company to see what their requirements are.
 Please call us if you need further assistance.

 Yes, you can definitely come and see our physiotherapists as this happens very often.
 We have received wonderful feedback from our clients in regards to the time we spend and on the hands on care!
 We book appointments by the half hour compared to some that book clients every 15 or 20 minutes.

 On your first session at our Burnaby Physio Clinic a detailed examination will be provided to determine the nature of your injury and your personal goals will be discussed.
 The therapist will work with you personally to ensure that there is a plan of action to get you back to full recovery and achieve your goals in the least amount of time.